Skip to Content

 How long do I have to file a workers’ compensation claim in Washington?

-In Washington, most workers’ compensation claims for injuries must be filed within one year of the accident.
+In Washington, many workers’ compensation claims for injuries must be filed within one year of the accident.
 Occupational illness claims typically have a two-year deadline from when you learn the illness is work-related.

 What types of benefits are available if my work injury prevents me from returning to my job?